 Formed by saxophonist Joshua Redman in tribute to his father Dewey, Still Dreaming revisits the timeless music of Old and New Dreams and Ornette Coleman as well as fresh compositions inspired by it, with a simpatico lineup that has connections to the Coleman band alumni, both directly and in spirit.
 Bassist Scott Colley was a student of Charlie Haden at Cal Arts before rising to become one of the most valuable rhythm section players in jazz.
-Trumpeter Ron Miles studied with Ornette Coleman and has a deep appreciation of Cherry’s sound and approach.
+Trumpeter Ron Miles studied with Ornette Coleman and has a deep appreciation of Cherry’s sound and aesthetic.
 Drummer Brian Blade was born to the same proud New Orleans drumming tradition as Ed Blackwell, with a deeply emotive sound that, like Blackwell, blends an explosive and exploratory approach with roots deep in the second line.

 Joshua Redman broke into the jazz scene in the early 1990s performing widely with his father, and recorded two albums with him.
 But as a bandleader in his own right, he’s followed his own trajectory, rarely intersecting with the gutbucket avant-garde sound that defined Dewey’s aesthetic.
 With Still Dreaming, he boldly expands on his father’s essential legacy and that of Ornette Coleman, creating music for a new century.